britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.8.3 =
+* Usability improvements and some name changes
+* Refactored manage fields dropdown to be more user friendly
+* Added the GDPR field on the Edit Profile as well

 = 2.8.2 =
 * Added GDPR checkbox default field
 * Fixed some warnings with Onfleek theme